rust-lang/rust/text/1270-deprecation.md

 deprecating the item, following the semver scheme.
 Rustc does not know about versions, thus the content of this field is not checked (but will be by external lints, e.g. [rust-clippy](https://github.com/Manishearth/rust-clippy).
-* `reason` should contain a human-readable string outlining the reason for deprecating the item.
-While this field is not required, library authors are strongly advised to make use of it to convey the reason for the deprecation to users of their library.
+* `note` should contain a human-readable string outlining the reason for deprecating the item and/or what to use instead.
+While this field is not required, library authors are strongly advised to make use of it.
 The string is interpreted as plain unformatted text (for now) so that rustdoc can include it in the item's documentation without messing up the formatting.

 On use of a *deprecated* item, `rustc` will `warn` of the deprecation.
 Note that during Cargo builds, warnings on dependencies get silenced.
 While this has